-As the above graphic shows, animal products tend to be more calorie dense but less filling (and poorer in nutrients).
-Many people try to lose weight by increasing their protein intake, generally in the form of foods like meats/poultry and eggs.
-The problem with this approach is that they are consuming calorically dense foods while missing out on the nutrition and satiety-promoting fiber naturally present in whole plant foods.
-This is exemplified by the graphic below from the Physicians Committee for Responsible Medicine, which compares two protein-rich foods: beans and beef.
-Beef has more than twice as many calories per serving as black beans, and also has plenty of saturated fat, no fiber, few antioxidants, many prooxidants, and several xenobiotics (foreign substances) like pollutants and antibiotics.
+The concept of calorie density is well-illustrated in the graphic below, which compares two protein-rich foods: beans and beef (graphic courtesy of the Physicians Committee for Responsible Medicine).
+Beef has more than twice as many calories per 100 grams as black beans, and also has plenty of saturated fat, no fiber, few antioxidants, many pro-oxidants, and several xenobiotics (foreign substances) like pollutants and antibiotics.
 Conversely, in addition to containing less than half of the calories of beef, black beans are a good source of fiber, prebiotics (which feed your microbiome), and multiple other nutrients like B vitamins and antioxidants.
 Black beans are also easier on the wallet.

-Oil is the most calorically dense food on the plant.
+Oil is the most calorically dense food on the planet.
 It is a processed food, it is NOT a health food.
-While coconut oil is currently being lauded as a miracle cure for just about everything (despite there being no research demonstrating any real health benefits), anyone who is wanting to lose or maintain their current weight should minimize their intake of coconut oil, or any other oil for that matter.
+While coconut oil is currently being lauded as a miracle cure for just about everything (despite the lack of research demonstrating any real health benefits), anyone who is wanting to lose or maintain their current weight should minimize their intake of coconut oil, or any other oil for that matter.
 Consider that one tablespoon of oil contains about 120 calories.
 Despite being calorically rich, oil takes up essentially no space in your stomach, which means it will not contribute to satiety.
-You will likely eat as many calories in addition to the oil as you would have without the oil in order to not feel hungry.
-Furthermore, all of these added calories come with little to no nutrients.
+You will likely eat as many calories in addition to the oil as you would have without the oil in order to feel full.
+Furthermore, these added calories come with little to no nutrients.

 Eating to lose weight should not require one to sacrifice their long-term health and well-being.
+Any diet that requires you to give up healthy foods like fruits, whole grains, and beans is neither healthy nor sustainable, regardless of the weight loss that may be promised.
+The simplest way to eat to promote both a healthy weight and overall health is to emphasize calorically dilute, whole foods.
 The Keto Diet, while very trendy, is a perfect example of short-sided dieting.
 Indeed, this diet emphasizes the very foods that multiple studies have shown to increase risk of death and disease.
 Furthermore, such a dietary pattern often results in unpleasant side effects like constipation and “keto flu”.
 A truly healthy diet should not make you feel ill; in fact, that should be a good clue that you’re on the wrong track.